-Exclusions of non-g government issues based on an environmental criterion Thermal coal Any issuer that derives more than 5% of its revenue from the exploration or refining of thermal coal or the provision of products or services specifically designed for these activities, such as transport or storage; Any issuer developing new thermal coal exploration, extraction, and transport projects.
+Exclusions of non-government issues based on an environmental criterion Thermal coal Any issuer that derives more than 5% of its revenue from the exploration or refining of thermal coal or the provision of products or services specifically designed for these activities, such as transport or storage; Any issuer developing new thermal coal exploration, extraction, and transport projects.
 Securities issued by companies engaged in thermal coal activities: With regard to electricity generation, companies that derive more than 10% of their revenue from electricity generated using thermal coal are partially excluded.
 Mining companies are completely excluded.
 Liquid or gaseous fossil fuels Any issuer for which more than 5% of total liquid or gaseous fossil fuel production comes from the exploration, extraction, or refining of unconventional liquid or gaseous fossil fuels.
 Unconventional liquid or gaseous fossil fuels are identified according to the definition of the Scientific and Expert Committee of the Observatory for Sustainable Finance, namely shale and shale oil, gas, oil from oil sands, extra-heavy oil, methane hydrates, ultra-deep offshore oil and gas, and fossil oil and gas resources in the Arctic.
-Any issuer developing new projects for the exploration, extraction, and refining of liquid or gaseous, conventional and/or unconventional fossil fuels.
-Issuers for which HSBC Asset Management considers that the revenues generated by their activities exceed the following thresholds: 10% for oil and gas extraction in the Arctic region or tar sands extraction; 35% for shale oil extraction and that, in HSBC Asset Management's opinion, does not have a credible transition plan.
+Any issuer developing new projects for the exploration, extraction, and refining of liquid or gaseous, conventional and/or unconventional fossil fuels. generated by their activities exceed the following thresholds: -10% for oil and gas extraction in the Arctic region or tar sands extraction; -35% for shale oil extraction and that, in HSBC Asset Management's opinion, does not have a credible transition plan.
 Electricity generation Any issuer whose main activity is electricity generation and whose carbon intensity in the generation of electricity is not compatible with the goals of the Paris Agreement.
 The fund may apply the thresholds set by the International Energy Agency or any other scenario aligned with the goals of the Paris Agreement.
 The subfund applies the thresholds provided by the International Energy Agency.
 Exclusion of non-go overnment securities based on a social criterion Weapons Any issuer involved in developing, using, maintaining, offering for sale, distributing, importing or exporting, stockpiling, or transporting weapons prohibited by international treaties.
-Weapons Any issuer involved in the production of systems or services or components specifically designed for weapons whose use is prohibited by France's international commitments (biological weapons, chemical weapons, antipersonnel mines, and cluster munitions).
+Weapons Any issuer involved in the production of systems or services or components specifically designed for weapons whose use is prohibited by France's international commitments (biological weapons, chemical weapons, anti- personnel mines, and cluster munitions).
 Weapons Any issuer involved in the production of controversial weapons or their key components.
 Controversial weapons include, but are not limited to, depleted uranium weapons and white phosphorus when used for military purposes.
 UNGC Any issuer suspected of serious and/or repeated violation of one or more principles of the United Nations Global Compact and the OECD Guidelines for Multinational Companies.
 Tobacco Any issuer engaged in tobacco production and any issuer that derives more than 5% of its revenue from the distribution of tobacco or tobacco-containing products.
-Exclusion of non-go overnment issues based on a governance criterion Non-cooperative jurisdictions for tax purposes Any issuer whose registered office is domiciled in a country or territory on the latest available version of the EU list of non-cooperative jurisdictions for tax purposes Countries or territories on a FATF list Any issuer whose registered office is domiciled in a country or territory on the Financial Action Task Force (FATF) blacklist or grey list Exclusions of gove rnment issues - l on the latest available version of the EU list of non-cooperative jurisdictions for tax purposes Government issues by countries and territories on the Financial Action Task Force (FATF) blacklist or grey list Government issues by countries and territories with a score strictly below 40/100 on the latest version of the corruption perception index published by Transparency International
+Exclusion of non-gov ernment issues based on a governance criterion Any issuer whose registered office is domiciled in a country or territory on the latest available version of the EU list of non-cooperative jurisdictions for tax purposes Any issuer whose registered office is domiciled in a country or territory on the Financial Action Task Force (FATF) blacklist or grey list Exclusions of govern nent issues Government issues by countries and territories on the latest available version of the EU list of non-cooperative jurisdictions for tax purposes Government issues by countries and territories on the Financial Action Task Force (FATF) blacklist or grey list Government issues by countries and territories with a score strictly below 40/100 on the latest version of the corruption perception index published by Transparency International